walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 1. Deb Kinder McClay Award ~ $20.00 for an outstanding crocheted or knit baby item demonstrating creative use of color and design.
 1. Hermit Thrush Fiber Co. ~ $25.00 gift certifcate -Top Youth winner, 18 year & under, in Knitting & Crocheting categories.

 #### HANDSPUN YARN:
 1. Twist O’Wool Guild ~ Award $25.00 - for the Most
-Outstanding Item made from Hand Spun Yam.
+Outstanding Item made from Hand Spun Yarn.
-FELTING:
-1. Twist of Wool Guild award-SZS for most outstanding felted item, any technique
+2. FELTING: Twist of Wool Guild award-SZS for most outstanding felted item, any technique
-WEAVING:
-1. Eleanor Boucher Memorial Award from Twist O’Wool Guild ~ $25.00 for most outstanding woven article (includes baskets).
+3. WEAVING: Eleanor Boucher Memorial Award from Twist O’Wool Guild ~ $25.00 for most outstanding woven article (includes baskets).

 #### SEWING:
-1. Middlebury Sew ’N’Vac ~ $50.00 Gift Certi?cate - for
+1. Middlebury Sew ’N’Vac ~ $50.00 Gift Certificate - for
 Best Sewn Garment
-1. Middlebury Sew’N’Vac, $25 gift certi?cate for the most
-outstanding garment sewn by a youth.
+1. Middlebury Sew’N’Vac, $25 gift certificate for the most outstanding garment sewn by a youth.

-QUILTING:
+### QUILTING:
-1. The Quilters’Corner at Middlebury Sew’N’Vac- $25 and a $25 gift certi?cate, for the most outstanding quilt.
+1. The Quilters’ Corner at Middlebury Sew’N’Vac- $25 and a $25 gift certificate, for the most outstanding quilt.
-1. The Quilters’Corner at Middlebury Sew’N’Vac— $25 and a $25 gift certi?cate, for the most outstanding quilt quilted by a professional on a commercial machine.
+1. The Quilters’ Corner at Middlebury Sew’N’Vac— $25 and a $25 gift certificate, for the most outstanding quilt quilted by a professional on a commercial machine.
-1. The Quilters’Corner at Middlebury Sew’N’Vac— $25 and a $25 gift certi?cate, for the most outstanding other quilted item (pillow, bag, wall hanging, etc.)
+1. The Quilters’ Corner at Middlebury Sew’N’Vac— $25 and a $25 gift certificate, for the most outstanding other quilted item (pillow, bag, wall hanging, etc.)
-1. The Quilters’Corner at Middlebury Sew’N’Vac— $25 gift certi?cate for the most outstanding quilt by youth.
+1. The Quilters’ Corner at Middlebury Sew’N’Vac— $25 gift certificate for the most outstanding quilt by youth.

 #### EMBROIDERY & NEEDLEPOINT:
-1. Rae Dwight Award~$50.00 for an Most Outstanding entry in Embroidery & Needlepoint.
+1. Rae Dwight Award ~ $50.00 for an Most Outstanding entry in Embroidery & Needlepoint.
-1. Rae Dwight Award~$25.00 for an Outstanding entry in Embroidery 8: Needlepoint by a youth 18 or under.
+1. Rae Dwight Award ~ $25.00 for an Outstanding entry in Embroidery & Needlepoint by a youth 18 or under.
-1. Rose Ann Farese Memorial award-$100 for innovative modern stitching.
+1. Rose Ann Farese Memorial award ~ $100 for innovative modern stitching.

 #### BEADWORK: